Brown rat: Distribution and habitat

 As it spread from Asia, the brown rat generally displaced the black rat in areas where humans lived.
 In addition to being larger and more aggressive, the change from wooden structures and thatched roofs to bricked and tiled buildings favored the burrowing brown rats over the arboreal black rats.
 In addition, brown rats eat a wider variety of foods, and are more resistant to weather extremes.

 In the absence of humans, brown rats prefer damp environments, such as river banks.
 However, the great majority are now linked to man-made environments, such as sewage systems.
+In addition to sewers, rats are very comfortable living in alleyways and residential buildings, as there is usually a large and continuous food source in those areas.

-It is often said that there are as many rats in cities as people, but this varies from area to area depending on climate, living conditions, etc. Brown rats in cities tend not to wander extensively, often staying within 20 m of their nest if a suitable concentrated food supply is available, but they will range more widely where food availability is lower.
+It is often said that there are as many rats in cities as people, but this is considered an urban myth for most cities.
+Brown rats in cities tend not to wander extensively, often staying within 20 m of their nest if a suitable concentrated food supply is available, but they will range more widely where food availability is lower.
 It is difficult to determine the extent of their home range because they do not utilize a whole area but rather use regular runways to get from one location to another.
+Urban rat research is considered to be challenging due to their significant global population size and spatial distribution patterns.
 There is great debate over the size of the population of rats in New York City, with estimates from almost 100 million rats to as few as 250,000.
 Experts suggest that New York is a particularly attractive place for rats because of its aging infrastructure and high poverty rates.
 In 2023, the city appointed Kathleen Corradi as the first Rat Czar, a position created to address the city's rat population.
 The position focuses on instituting policies measures to curb the population such as garbage regulation and additional rat trapping.
-In addition to sewers, rats are very comfortable living in alleyways and residential buildings, as there is usually a large and continuous food source in those areas.
+A 2024 study using data from Vancouver found that most municipal complaints about rats were related to garbage, and the rats were often viewed as a symptom of a community issue.